c0pp1/ScientificComputing4PhyicsStudents-projects/00-docker_install/DockerOnLinux.md

 ### 1.2 Docker engine (CLI)

 This section describes how to install Docker Engine on Linux, also known as Docker CE.
-As before, we provide installation instructions for Ubuntu and Arch Linux.
+As before, we provide installation instructions for Ubuntu, ArchLinux, and Fedora.

 #### 1.2.1 Ubuntu